 \subsection{Application to Human Gene Expression}

-Here, we apply the BD-MPL and RJ-MPL algorithms to infer a human gene network.
-We compare the resulting network with findings from the literature and networks obtained using state-of-the-art Bayesian structure learning methods, namely the BD, SS, and B-CONCORD methods.
-The data set we utilize contains genetic data for \(p=100\) genes from \(n=60\) unrelated individuals.
-This data set is available in the \textsf{BDgraph} R package \citep{BDgraph}.
-Detailed information on the collection of this data can be found in \citet{Stranger2007} and \citet{Bhadra2013}.
-This data set has also been employed for medium-scale Bayesian structure learning \citep{mohammadi2015bayesianStructure, GraphHorseshoe, mohammadi2019bdgraph, van2022g, vogels2023bayesian}.
+We apply the BD-MPL algorithm to infer a human gene network.
+The dataset consists of genetic data for $p=100$ genes from \(n=60\) unrelated individuals and is available in the \textsf{BDgraph} R package \citep{BDgraph}.
+Detailed information on data collection can be found in \citet{Stranger2007} and \citet{Bhadra2013}.
+Several other Bayesian structure learning methods have also been applied to this dataset \citep{mohammadi2015bayesianStructure, li2019graphical, mohammadi2019bdgraph, van2022g, vogels2024bayesian}.

 Genes are specific sequences of DNA that play a critical role in the functioning of organisms.
 Gene expression is the process through which these genes produce proteins, which then influence various biological functions.
-Some proteins have direct effects on the organism, like initiating the breakdown of food.
-Others serve a regulatory role by ``activating" other genes, leading to the production of additional proteins that further activate more genes, creating a cascade of interactions.
+Some proteins have direct effects on the organism, such as initiating the breakdown of food.
+Others serve a regulatory role by \textit{activating} other genes, leading to the production of additional proteins that further activate more genes, creating a cascade of interactions.
 These activation relationships can be represented in a gene network, where each node corresponds to a gene, and each edge signifies an activation relationship between two genes.
 Mapping and understanding these gene networks are vital for elucidating disease susceptibility, ultimately contributing to advancements in treatment and public health \citep{Stranger2007}.